 The media accreditation form is available for journalists

-The Inter-American Development Bank Group will hold its Annual Meeting in Mendoza, Argentina on March 22-25, with the participation of authorities and leaders from the public and private sectors.
-The meeting will discuss the challenges that Latin America and the Caribbean faces in the areas of economic growth, private sector investment, and the future of cities, among others.
+The Inter-American Development Bank Group will hold its Annual Meeting in Chengdu, China on March 27-31, with the participation of authorities and leaders from the public and private sectors.
+The meeting will discuss the challenges that Latin America and the Caribbean region faces in economic growth, sustainable infrastructure investment, innovation and the future of cities, among others.

-This will be the 59th Annual Meeting of the IDB Group’s Board of Governors, which is the Bank’s leading decision-making body and represents its 48 member countries.
+This will be the 60th Annual Meeting of the IDB Group’s Board of Governors – the Bank’s leading decision-making body that represents its 48 member countries.
 Most of the Governors are finance or economy ministers or central bank presidents.
 Additionally, the Annual Meeting includes the participation of thousands of business, social and financial industry leaders.

-The IDB Group comprises the Inter-American Development Bank (IDB), which provides resources and financing to the public sector, IDB Invest, which focuses on private sector operations, and the Multilateral Investment Fund (FOMIN), which offers grants and other resources to promote innovative small-scale projects in the region.
+The IDB Group comprises the Inter-American Development Bank (IDB), which provides resources and financing to the public sector, IDB Invest, which focuses on private sector operations, and BID Lab, which mobilizes resources and knowledge to promote innovation in Latin America and the Caribbean.

 About the IDB